brandonmandzik/hausbrand/readme.md

 ![image](https://user-images.githubusercontent.com/35039517/119002391-1f349880-b98d-11eb-893d-68d0c4808b01.png)

 The JAMStack blog utilises a few third-party providers to enrich the functionality.
-Things that have been out of scope, have been build locally.
+Things that were out of scope, have been build locally.
 The resulting binaries are inside of /functions.
 The related code can be requested if needed, they're not here in order to save hosting space.

-The mail service is covered by **SendinBlue**.
+The mail service is covered by [**SendinBlue**]().

-The commenting service by __Hyvor__.
+The commenting service by [__Hyvor__]().

-The authentication by __auth0__ which replaced Netlify Identity.
+The authentication by [__auth0__]() which replaced Netlify Identity.

-The hosting provider is **netlify** and allows the owner to be as 'serverless' as possible.
+The hosting provider is [**netlify**]() and allows the owner to be as 'serverless' as possible.